Fantom-foundation/Carmen/go/README.md

 ## Formatting

-Formatting rules are enforced in the devvelopment process by running:
+Formatting rules are enforced in the development process by running:
 ```
 gofmt -s -w .
 ```